 They were joined by many other participants who are already active in university sport administration as well as successful mentors from the 2017 edition.

 The 2018 Academy was devoted to the FISU Ambassadors Programme, one of the most ambitious and promising of FISU’s special projects.
 Their main role will be to serve as an important link between FISU and student communities in FISU member countries, and helping to raise awareness about FISU and university sports among students.
-Student Ambassadors will promote FISU/Continental University Sports Federation/National University Sports Federations events through social media and help to organise different activities throughout the year, including the International Day of University Sport.
+Student Ambassadors will promote FISU/Continental University Sport Federations/National University Sport Federations events through social media and help to organise different activities throughout the year, including IDUS.

 Upon successfully completing the educational programme and presenting their projects, all participants of the Academy were awarded FISU Student Ambassador status.
 All of them signed a pledge to promote sports values and encourage sports practice in harmony with the university spirit.